 General FAQs

 SCVAN provides direct legal representation for victims of crime.
 This advocacy happens inside and outside of the courtroom.
 SCVAN attorneys assist victims during the criminal process by providing information about their rights and protecting those rights in court.
-In addition to victims’ rights enforcement, we take a holistic approach to legal representation and can assist and represent victims in a variety of situations including restraining orders, immigration, simple divorce, employment law, and Title IX hearings.
+In addition to victims’ rights enforcement, we take a holistic approach to legal representation and can assist and represent victims in a variety of situations including restraining orders and Title IX hearings.

 We offer free legal services!
 If you are a crime victim, click here to learn about our intake process.
 Other organizations offering pro bono legal services include the South Carolina Bar and South Carolina Legal Services.
 In addition, our local resources page provides referrals.

 If you are in immediate danger, please call 911.
-If you are currently experiencing domestic violence and need help getting to safety, we strongly recommend calling the Domestic Violence Hotline at 1-800-799-7233.
+If you are currently experiencing domestic violence and need help getting to safety, we strongly recommend visiting the South Carolina Coalition Against Domestic Violence and Sexual Assault (SCCADVASA’s) member organization webpage to find a local resources: https://www.sccadvasa.org/get-help/

-Reach out to your victim advocate at the police department or the Solicitor’s Office.
-If you believe that your rights are being violated, please complete an online intake or call us.
+We encourage you to reach out to your victim advocate at the police department or the Solicitor’s Office.
+Please know that the investigation and prosecution of a case can be lengthy.
+If you believe that your rights are being violated, please complete an online intake or call our intake line.

 Call your local law enforcement office or go to your nearest police station and ask to file a report.
 If there is an emergency, call 911.